 Aaron de Orive

-A graduate of the University of Texas’ film program, Aaron de Orive was a writer on a variety of video game titles, including Metroid Prime 3: Corruption, Star Wars Galaxies: An Empire Divided, Tabula Rasa, Anarchy Online, and Star Wars: The Old Republic.
-He is the creator and author of the fantasy role-playing game SHARD: World of the False Dawn, and the middle-grade fantasy novel Blade Singer, which was co-written with author Martha Wells.
-Currently, Aaron is developing and writing feature scripts and TV pilots suitable for audiences with a taste for thrills, chills, and fun.
-He is also the creator and a co-host on The Gentlemen Nerds podcast.
-Aaron lives in Austin.
-He was the Toastmaster of ArmadilloCon 40.
+Aaron de Orive was a writer/designer on a variety of video game titles, including Metroid Prime 3: Corruption, Star Wars Galaxies: An Empire Divided, Tabula Rasa, Anarchy Online, and Star Wars: The Old Republic.
+He co-authored the middle-grade fantasy novel Blade Singer with Martha Wells.
+As a tabletop role-playing game author and designer, Aaron created Shard: World of the False Dawn.
+He is a narrative consultant via Cloak & Dagger Studios, and is also the founder and co-host of The Gentlemen Nerds podcast.
+Aaron lives in Austin with an obscenely spoiled Yorkie.

-Amanda Downum is the author of the Necromancer Chronicles, Dreams of Shreds & Tatters, and The Poison Court.
-Her short fiction has appeared in Realms of Fantasy, Strange Horizons, and Weird Tales, and in the anthologies Lovecraft Unbound and Dreams From the Witch House.
-She lives in Austin, TX and studies Mortuary Science.
+Amanda Downum is the author of The Necromancer Chronicles, Dreams of Shreds & Tatters, and The Poison Court, as well as numerous short stories.
+She lives in Austin, TX.
+She keeps a snake and studies Mortuary Science.
 Do not take an apple from her.

 Nicky Drayden is a Systems Analyst who dabbles in prose when she’s not buried in code.
 She resides in Austin, Texas where being weird is highly encouraged, if not required.
 Her award-winning novel The Prey of Gods is set in a futuristic South Africa brimming with demigods, robots, and hallucinogenic hijinks.
 See more of her work at http://www.nickydrayden.com or catch her on twitter@nickydrayden.

 Rhonda Eudaly lives in Arlington, Texas where she’s ventured into several industries and occupations for a wide variety of experience.
 She’s married with dogs and a rapidly growing Minion© army.
 Her two passions are writing and music, which is evident in her increasing horde of writing instruments.
-She the author of the novel Tarbox Station.
-Her short fiction has been collected in The Astronaut Stole My Sharpie and Other Stories.
-Her work has appeared in the Texas SF anthology Rayguns over Texas and the Four Redheads anthologies from Yard Dog Press.
+Rhonda has a well-rounded publication history in fiction, non-fiction, and script writing.
+Check out her website – www.RhondaEudaly.com – for her latest publications and downloads.

 Paige E. Ewing